melodyfs/Core-Git-Branching/Script.md

 Zookeeper yelled, "This is the best kingdom to live!"
 Zookeeper decides to stop Leon from obtaining the power from the King.
 He poisoned Leon with a witch's eyes.

+But it's too late.
+Leon had got the power.
+The Zookeeper confronted Leon and failed.
+The Zookeeper killed the King and consumed the King's body.

 The end.